ryanali54/Simple-Devops-task-manager/README.md

 # Simple-Devops-task-manager
-It is a simple devops manager hosted on k8s on minikube.
+It is a simple devops task manager hosted on k8s on minikube.